 Ready or Not, Spring is Just Around the Corner

 The ice is melting on some of our ponds, the sun is becoming stronger and we feel it in our bones that we've made it through another winter here in the Townships.
 For many years I hated this time of transition because it meant the end of skiing and the glorious drives through glittering landscapes which had brought me to the Townships in the first place.
 At 63 years of age however, the warm rays of the tentative spring sun are now much appreciated.
+A few days ago I had the chance to walk a sugarbush with a friend.
+Docile maples have long been tapped and every sugar producer is eagerly awaiting the sap to start flowing.
+For now it is just the beauty and silence of the bush, the sap buckets throwing long shadows onto the snow and the early morning sun reflecting off the long icicles that grace the sugar house roof.

 As we watched six does crossing the meadow between my friend's house and the woods behind I thought, “If I owned an IPod, the piece to play right then would have been "The Lark Ascending" by Vaughan Williams”.
 From my friend's place I can see Pinnacle Mountain in the distance, still snow-capped but this morning endowed with a halo of cloud tinted pink by the rising sun.